JohnTelford/mkdocs-material/mydocs/docs/Radio.md

 ## Amater Radio

-Learning about basic radios And transmitters at the city library, and building a crystal radio able to receive local AM signals without external power.
+Learning about basic radios. transmitters, and atennas at the city library, and building a crystal radio able to receive local AM signals without external power.

-### Licensing
+## Licensing

 Studying and passing FCC tests for novice and general amateur radio licenses, with a focus on Morse Code practicing reception and transmission using a homemade transistor audio oscillator and Morse key.